ALISY18/ALISY18/README.md

 - 👋 Hi, I’m @ALISY18
 - 👀 estou estudando no alura
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate
-- 📫 How to reach me alissianny.souza@escola.pr.gov.br

 <!---
 ALISY18/ALISY18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.